mahugnon/PowerbuilderWiki/docs/CI.md

 ##  Requirement

-To follow along this documentation,  you need to have the following setup in your machine :monkey_face: :
+To follow along this documentation,  you need to have the following setup in your machine :

 -  Have basic knowledge of version controle system.
 Here **Git** is the use case.
 -  Have java installed in your machine.
 I have Jdk 1.8